Airborne forces: Early history

 Benjamin Franklin envisioned the danger of airborne attack in 1784, only a few months after the first manned flight in a hot air balloon:

-Although Winston Churchill proposed the creation of an airborne force to assault behind the German lines in 1917 during the First World War, the first modern operation was envisioned in late 1918.
+An early modern operation was first envisioned by Winston Churchill who proposed the creation of an airborne force to assault behind the German lines in 1917 during the First World War.
+Later in late 1918.
 Major Lewis H. Brereton and his superior Brigadier General Billy Mitchell suggested dropping elements of the U.S. 1st Division behind German lines near Metz.
 The operation was planned for February 1919 but the war ended before the attack could be seriously planned.
 Mitchell conceived that US troops could be rapidly trained to utilize parachutes and drop from converted bombers to land behind Metz in synchronisation with a planned infantry offensive.

 Following the war, the United States Army Air Service experimented with the concept of carrying troops on the wings of aircraft, with them pulled off by the opening of their parachutes.
 The first true paratroop drop was by Italy in November 1927.
-Within a few years, several battalions were raised and eventually formed into two Folgore and Nembo divisions.
+Within a few years, several battalions were raised and eventually formed into two 185th Infantry Division "Folgore" and 184th Infantry Division "Nembo" divisions.
 Although they later fought with distinction in World War II, they were never used in a parachute drop.
 Men drawn from the Italian parachute forces were dropped in a special-forces operation in North Africa in 1943 in an attempt to destroy parked aircraft of the United States Army Air Forces.

 At about the same time, the Soviet Union was also experimenting with the idea, planning to drop entire units complete with vehicles and light tanks.
 To help train enough experienced jumpers, parachute clubs were organized with the aim of transferring into the armed forces if needed.
 Planning progressed to the point that Corps-size drops were demonstrated to foreign observers, including the British Military Attaché Archibald Wavell, in the Kiev military district maneuvers of 1935.

 One of the observing parties, Nazi Germany, was particularly interested.
 In 1936, Major F. W. Immans was ordered to set up a parachute school at Stendal (Borstel), and was allocated a number of Junkers Ju 52 aircraft to train on.
 The military had already purchased large numbers of Junkers Ju 52s which were slightly modified for use as paratroop transports in addition to their other duties.
 The first training class was known as Ausbildungskommando Immans.
 They commenced the first course on May 3, 1936.

 Other nations, including Argentina, Peru, Japan, France and Poland also organized airborne units around this time.
 France became the first nation to organize women in an airborne unit, recruiting 200 nurses who during peacetime would parachute into natural disaster zones but also as reservists who would be a uniformed medical unit during wartime.